 What You Can Do

-Dr. Sarah Mitchell tells The Everymom, “The risk of warmer weather sleeping is higher for newborns who still can’t regulate their body temperatures well.
-Skin to skin contact with the mother helps your baby regulate her temperature.
+Dr. Sarah Mitchell, a sleep and parenting expert at Helping Babies Sleep, tells The Everymom, “The risk of warmer weather sleeping is higher for newborns who still can’t regulate their body temperatures well.
+Skin-to-skin contact with the mother helps your baby regulate her temperature.
 And for babies older than 4 months, the risks of overheating decrease.”

-Keeping the temperature of the baby’s room cool at night is important, notes Hatch Baby Sleep Expert Nicole Cannon.
-“The ideal room temperature for babies and children is between 68-72 degrees.
+Keeping the temperature of the baby’s room cool at night is important, notes Nicole Cannon, a certified infant and child sleep consultant at Sleepy Mama, “The ideal room temperature for babies and children is between 68-72 degrees.
 This means that even if it’s getting warmer outside, a child’s room should still be kept within that range.”

 Along with a temperate room, parents should check to make sure their baby isn’t sweaty or too warm, especially on their neck or chest.
 If a parent has no control over the room temperature, they should consider dressing their child in less clothing than normal to compensate for the warmer environment.

 Fans are an excellent way to circulate stagnant air throughout a child’s bedroom and help keep the room on the cooler side.
 In addition, they provide a source of white noise which also aids in sleep.
 Just be careful not to place a fan within reach of a baby or toddler.